In a nutshell

 WHO WE ARE

-The company is owned jointly by the directors, Liz Hall (editor of Coaching at Work, an award winning journalist, Senior Practitioner coach, published author & certified mindfulness teacher), Stephen Palmer (a renowned award winning coaching psychologist, academic & prolific published author) and Kate Thomas (a psychologist, published author & events coordinator).
+The company is owned jointly by the directors, Liz Hall (editor of Coaching at Work, an award winning journalist, Senior Practitioner coach, published author & certified mindfulness teacher), and Prof Stephen Palmer (a renowned award winning coaching psychologist, academic & prolific published author).
 Other highly experienced members of the Coaching at Work team include Annie Cree, a journalist/sub editor who helps pull the magazine together, and Ray Belletty, a designer who ensures the design of magazine & other material is top notch.

 INDEPENDENT BUT WELL-CONNECTED